Last Updated on September 29, 2020.

 - Users will find your page easier to read and scan

 - It will keep them reading longer – this can translate into more sales and more returning visitors

 So how do you get started, now that you understand the theory?

 1. Do your Keyword Research

-Do your keyword research first.
+Many authors say you should do your keyword research before you start writing.
+Personally, I cannot write in that way, and I find myself doing keyword research after the piece is written.
+The result can be that I will amend some of my terminology to better match what users are searching for.
 Many of us fall into the trap of thinking that after we publish a webpage, the search engines will find it and send us lots and lots of visitors without any further effort on our part.
 In reality, this approach can leave you stranded with hardly a visitor.
-It is common knowledge in web writing circles that it pays to do keyword research before you write your content.
-This helps you determine what keywords you should include in your content to generate more traffic to your webpage from search engines.
+It is commonly asserted in web writing circles that it pays to do keyword research before you write your content.
+Keyword research helps you determine what keywords you should include in your content to generate more traffic to your webpage from search engines.
 Google provides a free tool to help you do this.
 It is not difficult to do, though it can be a time-consuming task.

-How to do keyword research using Google adwords tool – This 7-minute youtube video from www.internetmarketingsmarts.com will show you how to do keyword research (this link opens in a new tab in your browser).
+The above 7-minute youtube video from www.internetmarketingsmarts.com will show you how to do keyword research.

 2. Write an overview